IssikaDey/Project---Ecommerce---Data-Analysis/README.md

     What are the preferred online platforms for hotel bookings globally?

-    Are there any emerging trends in how people book hotels online?

 6. **Traveler Preferences:**

     How Long People Stay in the hotel?